 publisher of limited edition artists’ book works

-In 1996 I made my first limited edition bookwork – Tool Box.
-Although I didn’t have any training in bookbinding, I jumped right in.
+In 1996 I made my first limited edition book work – Tool Box.
+I’d made a few one-offs and, although I didn’t have any training in bookbinding, I wanted to try my hand at editioning.
 It was evident that my knowledge, experience and skills were not up to my vision for that first book.

 To discover a world of collectors of the miniature was a lovely surprise – and I still cherish the connections I made through the world of the miniature limited edition artists’ books.
 I learned a lot from publishing miniature books in edition and I still occasionally publish titles in this genre; some of those early titles are still in print.